Arrhythmogenic cardiomyopathy: Prognosis

 There is a long asymptomatic lead-time in individuals with ACM.
 While this is a genetically transmitted disease, individuals in their teens may not have any characteristics of ACM on screening tests.

 Many individuals have symptoms associated with ventricular tachycardia, such as palpitations, light-headedness, or syncope.
 Others may have symptoms and signs related to right ventricular failure, such as lower extremity edema, or liver congestion with elevated hepatic enzymes.

 ACM is a progressive disease.
 Over time, the right ventricle becomes more involved, leading to right ventricular failure.
 The right ventricle will fail before there is left ventricular dysfunction.
 However, by the time the individual has signs of overt right ventricular failure, there will be histological involvement of the left ventricle.
 Eventually, the left ventricle will also become involved, leading to bi-ventricular failure.
 Signs and symptoms of left ventricular failure may become evident, including congestive heart failure, atrial fibrillation, and an increased incidence of thromboembolic events.

 Epidemiology

 The prevalence of ACM is about 1/10,000 in the general population in the United States, although some studies have suggested that it may be as common as 1/1,000.
 Recently, 1/200 were found to be carriers of mutations that predispose to ACM.
 Based on these findings and other evidence, it is thought that in most patients, additional factors such as other genes, athletic lifestyle, exposure to certain viruses, etc. may be required for a patient to eventually develop signs and symptoms of ACM.
 It accounts for up to 17% of all sudden cardiac deaths in the young.
 In Italy, the prevalence is 40/10,000, making it the most common cause of sudden cardiac death in the young population.
+In Newfoundland, as many as one in 1,000 of the population are affected.